kibook/s1kd-tools/TUTORIAL.md

 All purely numeric codes are reserved by the specification, but projects can create their own information codes using alphabetic characters for the tertiary code.
-For example, if a project wants to include a specific kinds of description which does not fall under any of the available 040-049 codes, the project can allocate 04A-04Z.
+For example, if a project wants to include a specific kind of description which does not fall under any of the available 040-049 codes, the project can allocate 04A-04Z.
 The project must then document the definitions for these information codes in their business rules.
 Projects may also translate the definitions of existing codes to